ef23/APAX/README.txt

 Next, run `npm start` in the last terminal after navigating to cd client/ Open localhost:3000 in the browser, connect to localhost:3001 and then you can update values with int values.

-You can stop servers by exiting the terminal window.
+You can stop a server by pressing CTRL-C, pressing CTRL-D, then exiting the terminal window in the console whose server you want to stop.